KGrzeg/space-smasher-9001/README.md

 🐧 npm run build
 🐧 # your app is in dist directory, you need to serve it via www server
 ```

+The most knowledge you can get by reading the sources or dockerfile.
+I will fill the readme one day... maybe.

 ## Enjoy!